intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 network.
 The downlink data traffic volume aggregated for all bearers (including conversational voice) decreased for all UK by up to 25% during the lockdown period.
-This correlates with the reduction in mobility that was observed country-wide, which likely resulted in people relying more on the broadband residential Internet access to run download intensive applications such as video streaming.
+This correlates with the reduction in mobility that was observed country-wide, which likely resulted in people relying more on broadband residential Internet access to run download intensive applications such as video streaming.
 The observed decrease in the radio cell load, with a reduction of approximately 15% across the UK after the stay-at-home order, further corroborates the drop in cellular connectivity usage.

 The total uplink data traffic volume, on the other hand, experienced little changes (between -7% and +1,5%) during lockdown.
-This was mainly due to the increase of 4G voice traffic (i.e., VoLTE) across the UK that peaked at 150% after lockdown compared to the national medial value before the pandemic, thus compensating for the decrease in data traffic in the uplink.
+This was mainly due to the increase of 4G voice traffic (i.e., VoLTE) across the UK that peaked at 150% after the lockdown compared to the national medial value before the pandemic, thus compensating for the decrease in data traffic in the uplink.

-Finally, it was also observed that mobility changes have different impact on network usage in geodemographic area clusters.
+Finally, it was also observed that mobility changes have a different impact on network usage in geodemographic area clusters.
 In densely populated urban areas, a significantly higher decrease of mobile network usage (i.e., downlink and uplink traffic volumes, radio load and active users) was observed than in rural areas.
 In the case of London, this